American Express Credit Cards

 Pauline Hatch

 American Express offers an outstanding range of rewards credit cards.
 As one of the largest credit card providers in the world, there is a good chance you'll find something that suits you.
-For a limited time, you could win 1 million points or $10,000 Small Business Grant.
-See below for details.

 American Express is one of the world’s most recognised brands, providing payment services to rival that of its biggest competitors, Visa and Mastercard.
-While AMEX has a finger in many pies, their focus is credit cards and charge cards, and also offering a range of other products and services including personal and business travel services and travel insurance.
-American Express has over 114 million cards in use by customers around the world.
+While AMEX has a finger in many pies, its focus is credit cards and charge cards, and also offering a range of other products and services including personal and business travel services and travel insurance.
+American Express has over 141 million cards in use by customers around the world.
 Unlike Visa and Mastercard, American Express cuts out any middle-men and issues its cards direct to cardholders.
 While not as common as they once were, American Express companion cards are still offered by some providers for customers to use alongside their Visa or Mastercard.
-American Express doubles-down on rewards, allowing cardholders to earn both Membership Rewards and rewards from other frequent flyer programs.
+American Express doubles down on rewards, allowing cardholders to earn both Membership Rewards and rewards from other frequent flyer programs.
 For those who want to keep costs low, there are cards with low rates and low annual fees.
 For those who want their card to pack a punch, they can choose from a range of high-earning, feature-packed options.

 read moreclose

-79 reviews for 17 cards listed
+55 reviews for 13 cards listed

 CreditCard.com.au as seen on